patrickleweryharris/coffee/Solutions.md

 ### Profile

 The `Profile` view displays the saved gifs of a logged in user, as well as offering links to change their user information (password, email, name).
+Users can also unsave gifs from this view.
 It can be accessed from the nav-bar.
 If a user is not logged in, this view redirects to the login page

 ### Log-in and Register